 The value of a website has two faces to it.
 First is the website’s importance in carrying various functions.
 These functions of a website are determined from time to time by the owner of each individual website.
 Second, a website had monetary value.
 Such monetary value hinges on the analysis of various factors.
 It additionally depends on the individual buying or selling a website.

 Let us first look at website value based on functionalities first, before we venture into monetary value.

 Websites are seen as online real estate due to their ability to assist owners to carry out various tasks.
 In this respect, a lot of websites are used to communicate.
 Others are used as interactive platforms such as gaming websites, sales websites and government websites.
 All websites conform to one or both functions i.e communication or platform.
 Some use a mix of both functions.
-Most websites that are used as platforms capture data to build databases too.

 The above are the functions of a website that make them valuable to their owners.
 Next, let us look at a website’s value from a monetary perspective.
 This is useful when you are buying or selling an already established / running website.